-EXAMPLE: Off-Grid, Energy Efficient Solar and Wind Powered Home – High-Quality Materials and Construction
+EXAMPLE: Off-Grid, Energy Efficient Montana Wind and Solar Powered Home – High-Quality Materials and Construction

 There are few Montana energy efficient off-grid homes like this one on a private setting in the mountains, yet convenient to the amenities of a small city.
 Gorgeous, fenced and gated mountain forest setting on 30 acres, offering Continental Divide, Montana mountain views.